 The only let-down was the brown and dry landscape...away from the river basin.
 Manabi is a very agricultural province, but the rainy season starts now, in January!
 When the rainy season starts, everything turns green in a matter of weeks.

 Here's a photo of a typical Manabi house: raised on stilts, made of flattened bamboo, and with a tin roof.
 This one is in fairly good shape.
 The typical lifespan of a bamboo house is 6-8 years, after which families often start "patching" with whatever materials are available.
-Many Habitat families are replacing dilapidated bamboo house, which have been used well beyond their lifespan (see future Guayaquil entry for an example), with concrete houses (the one pictured above, however, is in good shape).

 The town's people were all extremely welcoming, and the kids were quite curious about the group of foreigners.
 However we were not the first of our kind- Habitat has built approximately 40 houses in the town and groups of volunteers , from both Ecuador (mostly Quito) and other countries have frequently visited as volunteers.